We can’t thank you enough for whatever support you can give. So, consider yourself puppy-kissed!

 - Interview potential adopters and coordinate home visits, landlord checks, and vet checks

 - Educate new pet owners on proper vetting, nutrition, socialization, and exercise

 - Educate new adopters on additional resources found on our website

 - Attend adoption events

 Time commitment varies depending on the number of dogs you AC.
 An average size load is five dogs per AC.
-Each application takes about 30 to interview, conduct the checks, and coordinate home visits.
+Each application takes about 30 minutes to one hour to interview, conduct the checks, and coordinate home visits.
 Training is provided.